-It is important to remember that when the baby is breastfeeding, his tongue extends beyond the bottom gum to draw in the nipple.
+It is important to remember that when your baby is breastfeeding/chestfeeding, their tongue extends beyond the bottom gum to draw in your nipple.
 This helps cushion the nipple from the edges of the new baby teeth.
-The baby’s lips are flanged (folded out) over the areola and the baby’s gums are compressing on the areola (the dark skin around the nipple), far behind the nipple itself.
+Your baby’s lips are flanged (folded out) over your areola and your baby’s gums are compressing on your areola (the dark skin around the nipple), far behind the nipple itself.

-Often the greater discomfort for baby is when the teeth are moving under the gums preparing to erupt.
+Often the greater discomfort for your baby is when their teeth are moving under the gums preparing to erupt.
 The pressure on the gums can be very uncomfortable and clamping down on something firm can feel good.

 Here are some tips that others have found effective:

-- Massage the gums with your clean finger
+- Massage your baby’s gums with your clean finger

 - Try different positions (See Positioning FAQ).
 Changing pressure points can be more comfortable for your nipples.
 Remind your baby to open wide.
 Have baby’s head tilted back slightly.
 These ideas all help you be more aware of how your baby is latching, just like when your were first learning after birth.

 - Observe baby’s jaw.
-Mothers often comment that they can sense the jaw tightening or feel the tongue shifting, usually toward the end of the feeding, and if they can remove their baby quickly and offer the cold washcloth or a soft teether, the baby can work the discomfort out that way.
-After a few minutes, baby may be able to resume breastfeeding.
+Parents often comment that they can sense their baby’s jaw tightening or feel their tongue shifting, usually toward the end of the feeding, and if they can remove their baby quickly and offer the cold washcloth or a soft teether, their baby can work the discomfort out that way.
+After a few minutes, yourbaby may be able to resume breastfeeding.

-- Watch to see if baby is getting more fidgety.
-This may be a signal that he may clamp down.
-Break the suction and play a little or offer the washcloth or teether, then resume nursing at the other breast if baby keeps rooting.
+- Watch to see if your baby is getting more fidgety.
+This may be a signal that they may clamp down.
+Break the suction and play a little or offer the washcloth or teether, then resume nursing at the other breast if your baby keeps rooting.

-- Some mothers find if they just say the baby’s name or hug him closer it distracts from the intent to clamp.
+- Some mothers find if they just say their baby’s name or hug them closer it distracts from the intent to clamp.

-- Others will use a cue word or phrase, like “no bite” or “we don’t bite” as they break the suction to help the baby understand the action and the consequence.
+- Others will use a cue word or phrase, like “no bite” or “we don’t bite” as they break the suction to help their baby understand the action and the consequence.

-- If baby actually bites at the breast, break the suction immediately and hand him the cold washcloth or teether as mentioned above.
-If he starts rooting again, offer the breast again, but do not persist if he clamps down again.
-Find other ways to comfort him.
+- If your baby actually bites at your breast, break the suction immediately and hand them the cold washcloth or teether as mentioned above.
+If your baby starts rooting again, offer to nurse again, but do not persist if they clamp down again.
+Find other ways to comfort them.
 See our Biting FAQ.

 - Avoid bottles and pacifiers, as they will not protest if bitten or chewed on.
-If your baby receives bottles while you are separated for work or school, let the caregiver know that this should be avoided.
-If baby is old enough and able to use a sippy cup or cup with a straw, this may help as long as baby is not allowed to bite on these, either.
+If your baby receives bottles while you are separated for work or school/collage, let your baby’s caregiver know that this should be avoided if possible.
+If your baby is old enough and able to use a sippy cup or cup with a straw, this may help as long as they are not allowed to bite on these, either.

-You may be wondering if you should continue to breastfeed if, despite all the ideas above, the baby does clamp down firmly enough to break the skin.
+You may be wondering if you should continue to breastfeed/chestfeed if, despite all the ideas above, your baby does clamp down firmly enough to break the skin.
 Yes, just keep the area clean by washing with soap and water and applying a bit of household antibiotic ointment after each feeding until it heals.
 You may find applying some 100% lanolin cream can also be soothing.

 If you are still experiencing difficulties after trying the above suggestions, contact a local La Leche League Leader who can offer more support and information during this milestone in your baby’s life.